CREATE A PROFILE: Internet / Mobile / Social Media

 (Source: Statista Global Consumer Survey, April 2022)

-• In April 2023, Google accounted for 95% of the mobile search market in the United States.
+• In March 2024, Google accounted for over 95% of the mobile search market in the United States.

 Social media use plays a big part in American lives today